KohheePeace/udemy-rails-web-dev-tutorial-en/docs/css-guide/04-complex-css.md

 !!! abstract "Chapter Goals"
-    - To Understand only using pure CSS is troublesome
+    - To understand only using pure CSS is troublesome

 In this chapter, we are going to make some part of real website.

-==**The purpose of this is understanding why you need Bootstrap.**==

-Okay let's start!

 ![complex-css-demo](../img/css-guide/complex-css-demo.png)

 Responsive
 ![complex-css-responsive](../img/css-guide/complex-css-responsive.gif)

+You don't need to understand the code.

+==**The purpose of this is understanding why we need Bootstrap.**==

+Okay let's start!

 `test2.html`

+Writing HTML manually...

 ```html
 <!DOCTYPE html>
 <html>